distributed-system-analysis/sarjitsu/README.md

 We've included a script that automates following steps `lib/backend/activate_dev_mode`.

-But as of now, it only works with Fedora OS.
+But as of now, it only works with Fedora and Ubuntu OS.
 For other Operating Systems, refer below:

 - Clone the repo